-Note to reader: Scroll down to read in chronological order the 20 “Countdown to Crossroads” posts.
+Note to reader: Scroll down to Post 1 of 20 to read the timeline in chronological order.

 According to the Institute of Medicine of the National Academy of Science, by 1996, 22,000 of the 42,000 participants of Operation Crossroads had died.
 Many of them died from causes that can only be attributed to radiation poisoning, while many of the survivors are suffering today from a variety of radiogenic diseases.